Fractured Magic: Chapter Nineteen

 Leileas’ tufty brows drew into something like a frown.
 “I was under the assumption that humans tattooed themselves, too.
 Don’t they?”

-Mirroring Íde’s position, Leileas looked over her arm disinterestedly.
-“Some.
-This one was my first hunt,” she said, pointing to the three-headed cat on her shoulder.
+Mirroring Íde’s position, Leileas looked over her own arm disinterestedly.
+“Some, not all.
+This one was my first hunt.
+I wanted to remember it, even a thousand years from now,” she said, pointing to the three-headed cat on her shoulder.

 The journey passed in pleasant conversation, Leileas quietly inquisitive about the orinians and Orean.
-She knew more than Maebhe would have expected about the outside world; it was because of the fae, she said.
+She knew more than Maebhe would have expected about the outside world; when she asked, Leileas said it was because of the fae.
 While frìth never left the wood, the fae could get away with doing so.
 Now and then, they checked on the state of things outside and reported them back to Home.
 After the old human traditions, they jokingly called it “setting out to seek their fortunes.”

-After an entire day of walking, they reached the hidden city of Home.
-When Maebhe finally saw it, she forgot her aching feet and sore limbs.
-She forgot her stress and fear and felt only wonder.
-She’d expected a towering city like Orean or Illyon or Gallontea.
-Instead, Home was built into a canyon; the trees cut off abruptly at the valley’s edge, where the grassy forest floor changed into a steep, muddy slope.
-Layers of mist hung over the city, but from where she stood, Maebhe could still make out the size of Home, how massive it was.
-Bigger than Gallontea, bigger than Orean.
+After a full day of walking, they reached the hidden city of Home.
+Maebhe ached from the exertion, but when she saw Home, she forgot her pain.
+If magic really existed in Lyryma, it existed here.
+She’d expected a towering city like Orean or Gallonten, but instead, Home was built deep into a canyon.
+The trees cut off abruptly at the canyon’s edge, where the grassy forest floor changed into a steep, muddy slope.
+Dreamy layers of mist hung over the city, but from where she stood, Maebhe could still make out the size of how massive it was.
+Bigger than Gallonten, bigger than Orean.
+Bigger than both combined, probably.

 “Less than you would think.
 Less than there are orinians in Orean.”